vkadlcik/DB48X-on-DM42/help/db48x.md

   area.
 When a [soft menu](#soft-menus) is visible on the screen, the selected row of functions is highlighed.

+In the rest of this document, the shift key is referred to as 🟨, and pressing it twice is referred to as 🟦, irrespective of the appearance of the physical shift key on your particular hardware.

 ![Left Shift](left-shift.png)

+Other aspects of the keyboard interaction are fine-tuned for RPL usage:

 * Since RPL uses alphabetic entry (also called *Alpha* mode) a lot more frequently than on RPN models like the HP41 or HP42, making it quickly